 This varies from person to person so it’s important to know your own individual requirements.
 As a very general rule, you need just under 1g of carbs per kg of weight so work out what that would mean for yourself and test it out on your next ride, then adjust it accordingly until you are happy with the right amount.
 For example, someone weighing 75kg would need around 70g of carbs every hour that you are riding.
 This can be a combination of energy gels, whole foods and sweets.

 It is also important to know what is in your food so you can plan your nutrition.
 Not all nutritional brands have the same amount of carbs so check what you currently use for its nutritional value.
 There are also some great natural/normal food options that work just as well like bananas.

 Some food examples along with the carb content.

 Fig roll – 12g

-A good balance of food sources would include energy gels or jelly sweets for super fast energy release along with an energy bar which would be more slow release.
-Above all its important to find something that you enjoy and will want to eat otherwise it will be no good left in your jersey until you get home.
+I am a fan of trying to eat as much natural whole foods as possible.
+A good balance of food sources would include dates or crystalized ginger for super fast energy release along with rice cakes or an oat energy bar which would be more slow release.
+Above all it’s important to find something that you enjoy and will want to eat otherwise it will be no good left in your jersey until you get home.

-Why not make your own energy bars, they taste great and save you money to!!!
+Why not make your own energy bars, they taste great and save you money too!!!

 The final part that is often overlooked is recovery after your ride, it is vital that you re-fuel after a long ride within 30mins of finishing as this is the optimal refuelling period to repair and refuel your muscles.
 Eating a carbohydrate-rich meal or drink along with some protein will help your muscles recover quicker allowing you to be able to train again sooner.

-The amount you require would again be around 1g of carb per kg of bodyweight but with the addition of at least 20g of protein.
-Beans and egg on toast would be a great quick meal to knock up but if you don’t have access to a kitchen then a recovery shake is a great on the move option.
+The amount you require would again be around 1g of carb per kg of body weight but with the addition of at least 20g of protein.
+Beans and egg on toast would be a great quick meal to knock up but if you don’t have access to a kitchen then a recovery shake is great on the move option.